arditlleshi/arditlleshi/README.md

 Frontend / Full-Stack Developer focused on building clean, fast, and user-friendly web applications with React, Next.js, TypeScript, and modern UI tools.

-I have 3+ years of experience working on real production applications, mainly with React, Next.js, Angular, TypeScript, Tailwind CSS, GraphQL, Hasura, and API integrations.
+I have 3+ years of experience working on real production applications, mainly with React, Next.js, Angular, TypeScript, Tailwind CSS, GraphQL, Hasura, Supabase, and API integrations.
 I also have backend knowledge with Java, Spring Boot, PostgreSQL, and Supabase, which helps me understand full product development from frontend to backend.

 ## What I work with